21 Weird Ways the World Changes in Autumn

 So does love

 Love is in the air on Facebook, too.
 An analysis of Facebook data found that more people change their relationship statuses from “single” to “in a relationship” or “engaged” in autumn than the yearly average, while more break-ups occurred in summer.
 It’s Facebook Official: Fall is for lovers.
+Here are 50 reasons why fall is our favorite season ever.

 Animals get libidinous in the fall too

 Other animals have an even more obvious reaction to the fall mating season.
 The male Siberian hamster’s testes swell 17 times larger on short autumn days than long summer ones, preparing for mating season in the most awkward way possible.
+Don’t forget about these 50 crucial fall maintenance tasks, too.

 Monarch butterflies peace out